-With these considerations in mind, here's how you can build a data lake on GCP.
+With these considerations in mind, here's how you can build a data lake on Google Cloud.
 The following diagram depicts the key stages in a data lake solution.

-This article explores the stages in more detail and discusses how GCP can help.
+This article explores the stages in more detail and discusses how Google Cloud can help.